 - As part of Project Guardian, the United States Attorneys, in consultation with the ATF Special Agent in Charge (SAC) in their Districts, will complete a sequence of activities by September 30, 2021. - The Department completed most of its milestone activities, as part of Project Guardian, ahead of schedule.
-The remaining activities will be completed in FY 2020.
+Due to COVID-19, some of the remaining activities have been postponed.
+See the Summary of Progress for a complete update.